From Touring to Learning: Alternative Travel in Southeast Asia

 The good news is that "organized tour" doesn’t have to be a dirty word anymore, given the increased numbers of intimate, well-connected, and culturally sensitive tour operators.
 In the case of most of these "niche" operators, you needn’t fear 70-passenger buses and matching white hats.

-- danutours.com, a company that offers guided tours to the island paradise of Bali (and elsewhere), under the watchful eyes of Danu leaders Judy Slattum and Made Surya.
+One such operator is Danu Tours danutours.com, a company that offers guided tours to the island paradise of Bali (and elsewhere), under the watchful eyes of Danu leaders Judy Slattum and Made Surya.
 Danu’s tours to Bali include instruction in everything from the local language, to Balinese dance and Gamelan music, to batik and acrylic painting, to wooden mask carving.

 Moreover, cultural exchange with Danu is not one-sided.
 The company organizes opportunities for travelers to give back to the communities to which they travel.
 Danu participants can donate eyeglasses to a mountain clinic, sponsor young people who otherwise would not be able to continue their schooling, or give money for costumes for a traditional dance troupe and for classes for talented low-income students.
 In the school sponsorship program, there are now 30 students and sponsors.